HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Introduction

 \section{Introduction}

-Cross-modal Retrieval \cite{tmm,ijcai20,coot,jsfusion,dual,hgr,howto100m,corrae,devise,pvse,vse,vse++,position,frag,stacked,adversarial} has attracted increasing attention with the aim to search the semantic similar instances from different modalities.
-The explosive growth of video contents on the Internet has brought great challenges to accurate video-text retrieval.
-This paper studies the learning of video-text retrieval.
+Cross-modal Retrieval \cite{tmm,ijcai20,coot,jsfusion,dual,hgr,howto100m,corrae,devise,pvse,position,frag,stacked,adversarial,sigirLiuQGZY20,aaaiQianXZFX21} has attracted the increasing attention with the aim to search the semantic similar samples from different modalities.
+Specially, the explosive growth of video contents on the internet has brought great challenges to accurate video-text retrieval.
+In this paper, we focus on the learning of video-text retrieval and also hope to inspire other cross-modal tasks.

-Recent works \cite{videoBERT,actBERT,coot,iclr21,mmt} have shown that Transformer can learn high level video representations and capture semantically meaningful and temporally long-range structure for videos.
-It is feasible and efficient to adopt Transformer architectures to encode video and text features in video-text learning.
-This paper proposes Hierarchical Transformer (HiT) to achieve video-text retrieval by Hierarchical Cross-modal Contrastive Matching, which consists of semantic-level contrastive matching and feature-level contrastive matching.
-In addition, to enable large-scale negative interactions on-the-fly, Momentum Cross-modal Contrast is introduced.